Louis-François-Sébastien Fauvel: Biography

-Louis-François-Sébastien Fauvel made his first stay in Greece in 1780-1782 in the service of the Comte de Choiseul-Gouffier.
+Louis-François-Sébastien Fauvel made his first stay in Greece from 1780 to 1782, in the service of the Comte de Choiseul-Gouffier.
 His archaeological work was meant to complete the Comte's Voyage pittoresque de la Grèce.
 When the Count was appointed the ambassador of France to the Sublime Porte in 1784, he again engaged Fauvel.
 The latter did not support the life of the embassy in the Ottoman capital and did many archaeological trips to collect the material for the future publications and the collection of antiques of his patron, through Greece or in the summer of 1789, Egypt.
 It was then that he expressed his tiredness of working for someone who did not recognize his qualities.

 Fauvel settled permanently in Athens in the summer of 1793, after the emigration of Choiseul-Gouffier to Russia.
 In February 1796, he ended up being recognized for his archaeological work and named "non-resident partner" of the Institut de France.
 This assured him of funding for the pursuit of his research.
 He succeeded, for example, in sending to the Louvre a metope and a section of the Parthenon frieze.